openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 graph = ng.relu(parameter_x + parameter_b, name="y")
 ```

 nGraph operations are organized into sets, which are released with new versions of OpenVINO.
-As operation signatures can change between operation sets, it's good practice to use operations from a specific operation set in your scripts.
-This will ensure that your code is compatible with future versions of OpenVINO.
+As operation signatures can change between operation sets, it is a good practice to use operations from a specific operation set in your scripts.
+This ensures that your code is compatible with future versions of OpenVINO.

-The example above can be rewritten like this to use only operations from opset 4:
+The example, the code above can be rewritten like this to use only operations from opset 4:

 ```python
 import ngraph.opset4 as ops